Health care workers see coming wave of coronavirus in their ranks

 In some cases, health care workers are now caring for their own colleagues with COVID-19.

-“When you look at the list of who is in the ICU, we realize we recognize many of the names,” a physician at Montefiore Medical Center in New York told NBC News.
-“These are our colleagues, our leadership at the hospital, trusted specialists," the doctor said.
-"It’s awful.”
+"When you look at the list of who is in the ICU, we realize we recognize many of the names," a physician at Montefiore Medical Center in New York said.
+"These are our colleagues, our leadership at the hospital, trusted specialists," the doctor said.
+"It's awful."

+"We have multiple staff members ranging from surgeons to technicians who have tested positive for COVID-19 and are out sick," a spokesperson from Montefiore said.
+"Some are in the hospital as inpatients and others are recovering at home.
+The same is true at hospitals around the world.
+The sobering reality of this virus is that everyone is at risk."

 The emotional toll on health care workers can be severe.

-Dr. Mindy Oshrain, a North Carolina psychiatrist, told NBC News that some doctors and nurses are traumatized because they have no control over their personal safety.
-Some have taken to calling the day-to-day anticipatory worry over working conditions “pre-TSD" — pre-traumatic stress disorder.
+Dr. Mindy Oshrain, a North Carolina psychiatrist, said that some doctors and nurses are traumatized because they have no control over their personal safety.
+Some have taken to calling the day-to-day anticipatory worry over working conditions "pre-TSD" — pre-traumatic stress disorder.

 "There's a sense that the people in charge, both the federal government and the CEOs of hospitals are not there for them," Oshrain said.